Resurrection and hope

 Regardless of religious faith, or even the lack of it, everyone should be able to accept a very simple fact.
 Individual human beings — no matter where in the world they were born — share more commonalities than differences.
 Conflict comes from emphasizing differences.
 Peace comes from appreciating commonalities.

-In a place where many cultures, beliefs and practices have coexisted, uneasily at times, the message of Easter can transcend all of our differences with a hope for peace, prosperity and a community united in preserving the best of the past in order to create the best possible future.
+In a place where many cultures, beliefs and practices have coexisted, uneasily at times, the message of Easter can transcend all of our differences with a hope for peace, prosperity and a community united in preserving the best of the past to create the best possible future.

 (A version of this editorial has appeared previously in The Maui News.)